dattazigzag/dither_it/README.md

-# Image Dithering Processor
+# Dither_it

-A Processing sketch that applies dithering effects to images using the `imageprocessing` library by Milchreis.
+An Image Dithering Processor made with Processing, that applies dithering effects to images using the `imageprocessing` library by Milchreis.

 ## Features